In this article, we look at whether a dental bridge or crown might be right for you.

 The impressions are submitted to a dental technician, who fabricates the crown according to the dentist or prosthodontist’s instructions.

 A temporary crown is applied to the reshaped tooth with temporary cement to safeguard the prepared tooth.
-Because a temporary crown isn’t as robust as a permanent crown, chew on the other side of your mouth and avoid sticky or hard foods.
+Because a temporary crown isn’t as robust as a permanent crown, try to chew on the other side of your mouth and avoid sticky or hard foods.

 The temporary crown is removed at your second appointment.
 The new crown is fitted over the altered tooth to ensure that the form and colour match.
 If they do, dental cement is used to secure the crown to the tooth.
 Dental cement normally takes less than an hour to set and takes 24 hours to attain full strength.